leoVolk/introduction-to-storybook/README.md

 const defaultComment= {text: 'This is a test',upvotes: 25 };
 ````

 With our data defined, we can now turn to define our story components.
 We will create three different stories.
-One for a question without comments, one for a question with and one for comment.
+One for a question without comments, one for a question with and one for a comment.
 Here is the code for the first component story:

 ````bash
 # export a component story